-Carriages should go back to the outer drive at the end of the Oreodoxa avenue, and continue to the right along the river bank.
-Some distance off, on the right, will be observed a fine row of tall trees, to which a footpath leads; these are the Java almond (Canarium commune), with edible seeds, and affording also an odorous resin: the narrow buttresses to the stem are remarkable.
+From here carriages should go back to the outer drive at the end of the Oreodoxa avenue, and continue to the right along the river bank.
+Some distance off, on the right, will be observed a fine row of tall trees, to which a footpath leads; these are the Java almond (Canarium commune), with edible seeds, and affording also an odorous resin; the narrow buttresses to the stem are remarkable.
 Close to the road on the right are some trees of the pyramidal "ná," or Ceylon ironwood (Mesua ferrea), equally to be admired for its ornamental form, its useful timber, its beautiful and sweetscented flowers, and the young leaves which, at first brilliant blood-red, gradually pass into the deep green above and white beneath of the adult foliage.
-On the river side is noticeable the red cotton tree or "katuimbul" (Bombax malabaricum), one of our few deciduous trees: it is a striking object in January and February, when bare of leaves but covered with handsome scarlet flowers.
-The cotton covering its seeds is short, but is largely used as stuffing of pillows and cushions, and is exported to some small extent.
+On the river side is noticeable the red cotton tree or "katuimbul" (Bombax malabaricum), one of our few deciduous trees : it is a striking object in January and February, when bare of leaves but covered with handsome scarlet flowers.
+The cotton covering its seeds is short, but is largely used as stuffing for pillows and cushions, and is exported to some small extent.
 Close to the river are trees of the candle-nut or Otaheite walnut (Aleurites triloba), a native of the Moluccas, &c., but much planted about Ceylon villages for the oil ("kekuna-tel") expressed from the seeds.
 The nettle-like plant, of which several beds will be noticed here and elsewhere, is the Rheea of India and China (Boehmeria nivea), affording the fibres known as Ramie and "China grass"; it has become a weed in the Gardens.
-On the right may be seen plants of the Cubebs pepper (Piper Cubeba) from Java, and further on, in a small artificial swamp, are a number of true sago palms (Metroxylon Sagu) from Borneo (sago is the food of the people in many of the Malayan Islands), and some plants of the vegetable ivory (Phytelaphas macrocarpa).
-A fine talipot palm (Corypha umbraculifera) stands behind these.
-This is the largest and handsomest of our native palms, and flowers but once
+Further on, in a small artificial swamp, are a number of true sago palms (Metroxylon Sagu) from Borneo (sago is the food of the people in many of the Malayan Islands), and some young plants of the vegetable ivory (Phytelaphas macrocarpa).
+A fine young talipot palm stands behind these, and beyond are nurseries.

--after attaining its full height and at an age of between forty and fifty years.
-Beyond are nurseries.
 A row of cannon-ball trees (Couroupita guianensis) flanks the road on the right hand, and a large tree on the left of the drive is Ficus asperrima, called "sevanamediya," the rough leaves of which are generally used by cabinet-makers for polishing, like sandpaper in Europe.
-A small plantation of vanilla (Vanilla planifolia) is close by, and another of Sisal hemp (Agave rigida, var.) from South Mexico-a valuable fibre plant.
+A small plantation of vanilla (Vanilla planifolia) is close by.